M64GitHub/libtsprites/README.md

 The different types of sprites exist to help in the realisation of ideas.
 Each sprite type has it's own capabilities, pro's and con's.

-### Classes / Structs
+### Main Classes / Structs for:

- - TSprite
- - LSprite
- - ASprite
- - SSprite
+ - Sprites - TSprite, LSprite, ASprite, SSprite

- - rgb_color
- - rgb_palette
+ - rgb-, hsv-colors and -palletes
  - board
  - screen
+ - render engine, render-surface

 ## EXAMPLE CODE
 For getting started quickly, example code is provided in the subfolder